JP-aloha/btt-swift-sdk/README.md

      }
 ```

- To dissable ANR reporting, You need to set "ANRMonitoring" configuration property to "false".
+You can disable it by setting "ANRMonitoring" configuration property to "false" during configuration.

  ```swift
  BlueTriangle.configure { config in